 - Test, test, test, then test some more.
 It’s a great way to see what works and what doesn’t so you can reach the optimal result, and the results are often surprising!
 We’ve recently written an article about a new option called Offline Synthetic Testing.

-Even when search is well-implemented, there will be changes over time in the site content, product listing, and of course in the way customers search.
-Whenever any of these variables changes, it will necessarily change the results customers see.
+Even when a search is well-implemented, there will be changes over time in the site content, product listing, and how customers search.
+Whenever any of these variables changes, the results customers see will necessarily change.
 For this reason, it’s necessary to constantly review how search queries perform and explore how you might be able to improve them.
 Here are Renshaw’s top suggestions:

 - Invest time in improving long-tail queries.
 You know your business best–this requires intensive tailoring to content and customer behavior.
 Here’s an LB guide to ensure that long-tail search is set up to meet your customers’ needs.

-As you know, a good search function is able to translate a query into relevant and thus well-ranked results–otherwise, it means nothing for an eCommerce business.
+As you know, a good search function can translate a query into relevant and thus well-ranked results–otherwise, it means nothing for an e‑commerce business.

 You may be familiar with what a “search engineer” does, namely concern themselves with search performance, application development, and sometimes relevance.
-However, the role of “relevance engineer” (developed by Charlie Hull at Flax) provides a deeper specialization on whether a search system is able to answer users’ questions effectively.
+However, the role of “relevance engineer” (developed by Charlie Hull at Flax) provides a deeper specialization on whether a search system can answer users’ questions effectively.

-Some questions a relevance engineer asks are, “How can one measure what the user actually means when they type in a specific search engine query?” and “Was the user satisfied with their result?”
+Some questions a relevant engineer asks are, “How can one measure what the user means when they type in a specific search engine query?” and “Was the user satisfied with their result?”

 Pro Tip: You could invest in a search and relevance engineer, or you could check out our app!
 Yes, Luigi’s Box was featured in the Search Insights report:

-The report recommends investing in search as a service because you enjoy large infrastructure features at an affordable price with the additional benefits of rapid deployment, low maintenance, good site reporting and operational support for server management.
+The report recommends investing in search as a service because you enjoy significant infrastructure features at an affordable price with the additional benefits of rapid deployment, low maintenance, good site reporting, and operational support for server management.